Gastroscopy

 - Unexplained weight loss

-- Anaemia due to low iron levels
+- Anaemia caused by low iron levels

 Preparing for a gastroscopy